MaxInGaussian/GPoFM/README.md

 Gaussian Process Training with Optimized Feature Maps for Shift-Invariant Kernels

-# Performance of GPoFM on Benchmark Datasets
+# Performances on Benchmark Regression Datasets
 | Benchmark Dataset | Number of Attributes | Size of Training Data | Size of Testing Data |
 | :---: | :---: | :---: | :---: |
 | Bostion Housing | 13 | 400 | 106 |